Sebastian-Noren/PoliceSystem/README.md

     ```

 2. **Methods**
-    * Methods should be verbs in camel casing.
+    * Methods should be a verb describing a noun in camel casing.
     * The name should be as descriptive as possible of the functionality of the method.
     <br>
     Example: